uktrade/streampq/README.md

 - **type_id**

   The PostgresSQL type id of the column.
-For example 25 indicates `text`.
+For example 25 indicates text.

 - **type_modifier**

   The PostgreSQL type modifier of the column.
 This is often -1 to indicate no modification.

-While it's not typical to subclass `str` in Python, it's much more frequent to only need the column name for query results than the PostgreSQL type ID and modifier.
+While it's not typical to subclass str in Python, it's much more frequent to only need the column name for query results than the PostgreSQL type ID and modifier.

 ### PostgreSQL types to Python type decoding